What to do to protect people who come into contact with your charity through its work from abuse or mistreatment of any kind.

 Protecting people and safeguarding responsibilities should be a governance priority for all charities.

-You must take reasonable steps to protect those connected with your charity from harm.
-This includes:
+As part of fulfilling your trustee duties, you must take reasonable steps to protect people who come into contact with your charity from harm.

 - people who benefit from your charity’s work

 It may also include other people who come into contact with your charity through its work.

 What you need to do depends on what your charity does and who it works with.

 We expect you to:

 - make sure all trustees, employees, volunteers and beneficiaries know about safeguarding and people protection

 - have appropriate policies and procedures in place